RavoPL/narrows-portaferry/README.md

 ### Target Audience

-* New potential customers looking for a traditional Polish restaurant.
+* New potential customers looking for a nice seaside restaurant.
 * Familiar customers looking to order food for delivery.
 * Customers looking for catering for small, medium or large parties and special events.